Doctor visa routes in Kingdom of Saudi Arabia

 What this means for doctors

-Of the 2 Kingdom of Saudi Arabia routes that commonly fit doctors, 1 needs a sponsoring employer and 1 does not, and 1 can lead to permanent residence.
+Of the 2 Kingdom of Saudi Arabia routes that commonly fit doctors, 1 needs a sponsoring employer and 1 does not, 1 have confirmed permanent residence mapping.
 Doctors work in a regulated field, so immigration approval is only half the journey: in most countries you must also clear a separate professional-registration or licensing step before you can practise in Kingdom of Saudi Arabia.
 That recognition process often takes as long as the visa itself, so it is worth starting in parallel.

 The most-used skilled route into Kingdom of Saudi Arabia overall is the Premium Residency, which also fits many doctors — it is included below.